Frequently Asked Questions

 If you have already signed up for an orientation, our office will need to confirm if there is space available for you at that session in the new major.
 Every session has a maximum number of students per major.
 If you have not yet signed up, once the major change is processed your new major and the appropriate session options should appear in myRedDragon.
-No change of major requests will be processed after June 1.

 Where do I park when I arrive on campus?

 Orientation parking is available in the Park Center Lot, conveniently located next to the Park Center.
 Please refer to the campus map provided at cortland.edu/directions.